Filiper199/Filiper199/README.md

  Hi there 👋   / /   Olá! 👋

-- 🔭 I'm currently working for state of minas gerais -BR /
+- 🔭 I'm currently working for state of minas gerais -BR.
-- Atualmente estou trabalhando para o estado de Minas Gerais -BR,
-- 🌱 I'm currently learning Python and SQL, Artificial Intelligence /
+- 🌱 I'm currently learning Python and SQL, Artificial Intelligence.
-- Atualmente estou aprendendo Python e SQL, Intelegência Artificial
-- 📫 How to reach me: / Como chegar até mim: filipeworks199@gmail.com
+- 📫 How to reach me: filipeworks199@gmail.com